pablocasares/enricher/docs/joiners_enrichers/joiners.md

  1. A message is received in `table` topic.
  2. Enricher receives a message from `stream` topic with same key that message received in `table` topic.
- 3. Enricher joins the messages with same key and sends it to `output` topic:
+ 3. Enricher joins the messages with same key and sends them to `output` topic:

-Just the base joiner, queryable joiner have next functions:
+Just the base joiner, queryable joiner has next functions:

 |Function|Description|
 |--------|-----------|